N2ITN/Reddit_Persona/README.md

 # Reddit_Persona
 Reddit Persona is a python module that extracts personality insights, sentiment &amp; interests from any redditor's posts &amp; comments. redditor text is collected via reddit's python API, PRAW, Inights and machine learning is powered by [Indico.io](https://indico.io), for which a free API key is required.
 The API key allows for 10,000 API calls per month.
-Additional calls can be made for $0.006/call.
+A fee of $0.006 each applies to additional calls.

 #Setup
 Register for an API key with Indico